The Monterey Jazz Festival is the longest continuously-running jazz festival in the world.

 More than 500 top jazz artists perform throughout the weekend on 8 stages spread throughout the grounds.Nearly every major artist has performed at Monterey, with many memorable performances.

 Outdoor venues include the Arena (Jimmy Lyons Stage), the Garden Stage, the West Lawn Stage, and the Courtyard Stage.
-Indoor venues include the Night Club (Bill Berry Stage), Dizzy's Den, the Jazz Theater, and the Coffee House Gallery.
+Indoor venues include the Night Club (Bill Berry Stage), Dizzy's Den, the Jazz Theater Presented by Alaska Airlines, and the Coffee House Gallery.

 The Arena features 5 concerts throughout the Festival weekend, each concert is approximately 4 hours long.
 All Arena Seating is reserved seating.
 Arena Packages and Tickets also allow access to 7 additional Grounds stages and all Grounds activities at no extra cost.

-Grounds Stages include simulcasts of Arena concerts in the Jazz Theater and access to 7 additional stages and activities.
+Grounds Stages include simulcasts of Arena concerts in the Jazz Theater Presented by Alaska Airlines, and access to 7 additional stages and activities.
 Grounds Stages are General seating.

 Gates open at 6:00 pm on Friday night, 11:30 am on Saturday, and 11:00 am on Sunday.
 Nonstop, live jazz entertainment continues until approximately midnight on Friday and Saturday; 11:30 pm on Sunday.

-As a nonprofit, the Festival is devoted to education by presenting year-round local, regional, national, and international programs.
-Schools in Monterey County and thousands of students have been the benefactors of MJF’s educational efforts through the Traveling Clinicians Program, Summer Jazz Camp and Monterey County All-Star Bands, which embark on an annual performance trips each summer.
-The Festival now spends over $750,000 annually on its programs, including Next Generation Jazz Festival, with the best student bands from across the nation each spring, the Next Generation Jazz Orchestra, selecting the country’s best musicians for a summer tour each year, and the Artist-In-Residence program, which brings an renowned artist to work with young musicians in performances and clinics at the Next Generation Jazz Festival, Summer Jazz Camp, and at the Monterey Jazz Festival.
+As a nonprofit, Monterey Jazz Festival is devoted to education by presenting year-round local, regional, national, and international programs.
+Schools in Monterey County and thousands of students have been the benefactors of the Festival’s educational efforts through the Traveling Clinicians Program, Summer Jazz Camp and Monterey County All-Star Bands, which embark on annual performance trips each summer.
+The Festival now spends over $750,000 annually on its programs, including Next Generation Jazz Festival, gathering the best student bands from across the nation each spring, the Next Generation Jazz Orchestra, selecting the country’s best musicians for summer tour each year, and the Artist-In-Residence program, which brings an renowned artist to work with young musicians in performances and clinics at the Next Generation Jazz Festival, Summer Jazz Camp, and at the Monterey Jazz Festival.

 The estimated economic impact of Festival attendees is approximately $30-40 million dollars on the region, and $20 million directly into the local economy according to a study by Monterey Institute of International Studies in 2005.
 The Monterey Jazz Festival is funded by ticket sales, corporate sponsors, and local, regional, state and national grants.